 George Zinn, Corporate VP and Treasurer, Microsoft

-Keith Ferguson, MBA, CIP, University of Washington Investment Management
+Keith Ferguson, MBA, CIP, Chief Investment Officer, University of Washington Investment Management

 Keith Ferguson is currently the Chief Investment Officer at the University of Washington in Seattle.
 Mr. Ferguson has over twenty years of experience in the investment business, primarily working as a portfolio manager and research analyst.
 Prior to his current role, Mr. Ferguson worked for Fidelity Investments in senior investment roles, including Chief Investment Officer for Asia Pacific based in Hong Kong.